Attendance: Our target is 95%

 The Attendance Stages that The George Eliot School adhere to are below.

-We required medical evidence from all students with an attendance below 93%.
+We required medical evidence from all pupils with an attendance below 93%.